AgoraIO/Docs-Source/interactive-whiteboard/reference/security.md

 Refer to the following articles for more information on file conversion and taking screenshots:

 - [Enable <Vg k="WHITE" />](../develop/enable-whiteboard): The **Enable whiteboard server-side features** section describes how to configure the third-party storage space.
-- [File conversion overview](../reference/whiteboard-api/file-conversion): The **Start file conversion** section describes the basic workflow for converting a file.
+- [File Conversion Overview](../reference/whiteboard-api/file-conversion): The **Start file conversion** section describes the basic workflow for converting a file.

 ## Network geofencing